-The children will be taught to self-assess their own work against the Learning Objective.
+The children will be taught to self-assess their own work .
 This process will need to be modelled with the children, from an early age.
 The children mark in a green pen, indicating how they feel about a piece of work by drawing a face (younger children) and, where appropriate, older pupils will make an additional comment.